This link opens the DCN-LRC-Research-Write-Collaborate Webpage

 A wider range of data sets (Business, Law, etc.) and not just Health Sciences

-Conducting nursing research, please select "ProQuest" when you have logged in as it will provide the best service.
+To Conduct "Nursing" research, please select "ProQuest" as it will provide the best service.

 The EBSCO service accesses three databases: